 “Oh Rose, I’ve been around for long enough.
 It’s not surprising that I have picked up some words or two.”

 “You… you know my name!?”
 Rose asked with a raised eyebrow.

-“Come on, you’ve been walking through this woods the whole of last week with your parents.
+“Come on, you’ve been walking through these woods the whole of last week with your parents.
 You didn’t think I wouldn’t have heard your name being called by your parents, echoing through the woods, do you?
 And like I said, stop looking at me like I’m going to eat you.
 And don’t think I don’t know your father’s the woodcutter.
-His strong arms on that axe would cut me into half if I had attempted to eat you.”
+His strong arms on that axe would cut me into half if I attempted to eat you.”

 She was thankful that the one person in the village that the wolf seemed to fear was her father.
 He was as strong and big as they came with a bear-like build and arms as big as rocks.
 She was told the villagers had tried to kill the Big Bad Wolf many times but it had always eluded them.

 “Think about it.
-There are hares and deers in these woods that I can easily feast on.
+There are hares and deer in these woods that I can easily feast on.
 I’ve got to be really hungry to want to gnaw on those skinny bones of your little body.”

 She looked at her right arm and at the left arm that had been imprinted red by the weight of the basket.
 That’s true.
 I really don’t look that appetizing.